mikf/gallery-dl/docs/formatting.md

 ## Special Type Format Strings

-Starting a format string with '\f<Type> ' allows to set a different format string type than the default.
+Starting a format string with `\f<Type> ` allows to set a different format string type than the default.
 Available ones are:

 <table>
 <thead>